 In 1704 an Act was invoked which derived Presbyterians from public office and deprived clergy of legal standings.
 In addition, England closed Irish cattle, dairy and cloth from foreign markets.
 To make matters worse, between 1714 and 1719, Northern Ireland suffered from terrible bad harvests.

 About this time, John Walker I had his pension vacated.
-With the pension gone, loss of income due to clothing material tariffs, the Irish harvest impact and the continual fighting between religious groups, he was ready to depart.
-In 1720 John and Jane’s children were from the ages of eighteen to twenty-five years of age.
+With the pension gone, loss of income due to clothing material tariffs, the Irish harvest impact and the continual fighting between religious groups, he was contemplating departure.
+In 1720 John and Jane Staples Walker’s children were from the ages of eighteen to twenty-five years of age.
 John and Jane’s son John II departed Derry in 1720 to the American colonies.
 No records show the departure port nor port of entry, but it was most likely Philadelphia as the family moved a short distance away to the Delaware Colony.

 picture of Bohemia Creek which flows to Elk River then the Chesapeake Bay

 One of John Walker 1 and Jane Staples children, John Walker II was twenty-three when he immigrated to the Delaware Colony.
 The family settled near Bohemia Creek which is near the Maryland Eastern Shore in a little town called Appaquinimey.

-John Walker 1 died on October 10, 1726 and some records state that he was buried at Backwater Church near the Little Bohemian.
+John Walker 1 died on October 10,1726 and some records state that he was buried at Backwater Church near the Little Bohemian.
 There is no history for his wife Jane Staples.
 I have been to Backwater Church and have seen ancient and decaying tombstones.
 There is no way to read most of them.
 It almost certain that John I did not immigrate to Delaware.
 The burial site is a strange recording by someone.
 John Walker I definitely died in Mullygruen, Ireland.